martindstone/pd-to-cloudautomation-lambda/README.md

 '
 ```

-# Testing the PageDuty event
+# Testing the PageDuty incoming event API and custom event rule

 You can directly call the PagerDuty event webhook with some hardcoded test values.
 Just update the PagerDuty URL and Dynatrace details from your environment.
 Add debugging statements in the Lambda function as required.